 The Potomac Paddlers volunteer group warns park visitors of the dangers of swimming in the river, dangers that often go unnoticed.

 “People die swimming in the Potomac River at medium and low water when you can’t see the danger,” Paul Schaub told CBS news.
 And it’s not the boaters or kayakers at the greatest risk, but people just looking to swim in the Potomac, he said.

 A sign posted by the entrance of Angler's warns swimmers that seven fatalities have occurred in the last 16 months.

-On Friday, MCFRS responded to a call near the Virginia side of the river where a visitor had fallen into the river below Great Falls.
+On Friday, MCFRS responded to a call near the Virginia side of the river where a visitor had .
 The victim was swept down the waterfall, and was found clinging to a rock.
 He had no obvious injuries and refused EMS transport, according to MCFRS spokesperson Beth Anne Nesselt.